philippejer/vala-language-server-alpha/README.md

-# Basic Language Server for Vala
+# Basic Language Server for Vala (deprecated)

+**Note**: this project is very loosely maintained, please use and contribute to [this project](https://github.com/benwaffle/vala-language-server) which is actively developed.
+See paragraph below for more details on the state of Vala language servers.

 ## About the state of Vala Language Servers (2019-11-27)